backstage/software-templates/documentation-templates/runbook-template.md

 # Runbook Title

+> **For instructions on formatting your content, see the <a href="https://idp.autodesk.com/docs/default/Location/idp-doc-manual/templates/">Write Your Doc</a> section of our Contribution Manual.**

 ## Summary

 Briefly describe your system, service, or project.
 If you're not sure what to write, try answering these questions: